henfiber/hass_speedport_plus_cli/README.md

 you'll have to search and replace in the `json` dashboard file all instances of `speedport_plus_status` to `speedport_entry2i_status`.
 - If you haven't set `default_measurement: state` as mentioned in the previous section, you'll have to search and replace in the `json` dashboard file all instances of `"measurement": "state"` to `"measurement": "sensor.speedport_plus_status"` (or `sensor.speedport_entry2i_status`).

+## Import the included Lovelace dashboard view

+A lovelace view (tab in a dashboard) has been shared in this repo under the `lovelace_dashboard_views` folder.
+You have to place it within an existing dashboard (under the `views:` key) using the Raw configuration editor (or by editing the yaml file if you use yaml mode).

+The lovelace dashboard depends on the following custom cards (available in Hacs): layout card, mini graph card, entity attributes card.

+It also includes widgets that depend on the extra integrations listed in the following section (UPnP, Ping binary sensor for latency, Speedtest.net).
+Of course, if you don't want to use these extra integrations or if you want to use only builtin cards you may adapt the dashboard to your needs.

+Finally, you will have to replace the dummy values with real user IDs under the `visible:` key.
+You may do that in the tab optios in edit mode using the UI or you may copy-paste your user IDs from another dashboard yaml configuration.

 ## Related helpful integrations